Getting Access to the High-Performance Computing Clusters

-Units that contributed to one of the Deepthought clusters receive standard and high priority allocations on the respective cluster which replenish on a monthly and quarterly schedule.
+Units that contributed to the Deepthought2 cluster receive standard and high-priority allocations on the cluster which replenish on a monthly and quarterly schedule.
 Basically, they receive one month's worth of the value of the CPU cycles from the hardware purchased with their contribution as high priority every month, but can borrow from the other two months in the quarter at standard priority.

 How do I get access?

-- those for people who are not members of units which contributed
+- those for people who are not members of contributing units.

 (This list is currently maintained manually, so apologies if it gets out-of-date.
 If you notice errors or omissions, please contact us and we will update it).